 Accommodations & Hotel Information

-Welcome to the Third Israel Behavioral Finance Conference!
+Welcome to the Fourth Israel Behavioral Finance Conference!
 We are very glad you will be participating in our conference.

 Here are some suggestions for accommodation and how to get around in Israel.
 Please keep in mind that they are a little biased reflecting our tastes and experiences.